The Important Design Aspects in AR/VR - Manufacturability and Testability

 To illustrate the importance of these points let’s review an Augmented Reality (AR) system and examine the system Field of View (FOV) requirement.

-Note: FOV term definition and our interpretation can be found at this link to our Blog post:
+Note: FOV term definition and our interpretation can be found in our Blog post

 Answering the first question requires a better understanding of the system operational requirements, since FOV can be evaluated by: